sematgt/devblog/content/pages/aboutme.md

 I've built my first web-page at 16 in Macromedia Dreamweaver.
 It was "A quantum physics in simple terms" site.
 I remember I used some random googled JavaScript scenarios for dynamic menus and my site was starting through VisualBasic desktop app with drum'n'bass 😂.
 I had pretty much zero understanding of what's going on inside😊.

 It's been a while.

 Since then I had received a Master's Degree in CS and managed to work in various positions: from a carwash worker to a chef's assistant in the restaurant, from a laboratory assistant to an engineer in the software development company.

 📚 I've always been a big fan of [learning](https://www.simonbliznyuk.com/things-i-dont-know) new technologies and discovering how things work.

 Now besides my full-time job as a DevOps & QA engineer, I learn full-stack web development and write [open-source](https://github.com/semaphore8) code in my spare time.

 I believe that documenting and sharing new knowledge helps to understand deeper the things you've researched.
-I'll be very happy knowing if someone would find his problem's solution in my posts.
+So I try to share my new findings that aren't well highlighted on the web.
+I'll be very happy knowing if someone would solve his problem by reading one of my posts.

 🙌 This blog is inspired by [Kalle Hallden's](https://www.youtube.com/channel/UCWr0mx597DnSGLFk1WfvSkQ/channels), [Tania Rascia's](https://www.taniarascia.com/)  and [Flavio Copes's](https://flaviocopes.com/) works.